Bridges of York: Lendal Bridge (1863)

 Page's bridge was the second attempt to build a bridge on the site.
-The first, begun in 1860 by William Dredge, collapsed during construction, and five workmen were killed.
+The first, authorised by the Lendal Bridge and York Improvement Act 1847 (10 & 11 Vict. c. ccv) begun in 1860 by William Dredge, collapsed during construction, and five workmen were killed.
 Parts of the structure were later taken to Scarborough and used in the Valley Bridge there.

 Permission was obtained from Parliament in the Lendal Bridge and York Improvement Act 1860 (23 & 24 Vict. c. xix) for a new bridge to be built, and the Corporation of York requested Thomas Page to design a replacement.
 His Gothic Revival bridge opened in 1863.
 Together with the attached tollhouses it is a Grade II listed building.
 In August 1892, champion diver Tommy Burns dived off the bridge, watched by several hundred spectators and afterwards "gave an exhibition of ornamental swimming".

 Lendal Bridge links Station Road with Museum Street and thus York railway station with York Minster, and is part of York's Inner Ring Road.
-The Maltings pub, near the south end of the bridge, was formerly named the "Lendal Bridge Hotel".
+The Dubliner pub, near the south end of the bridge, was formerly named the "Lendal Bridge Hotel".

 Lendal Bridge was used in Damon and Debbie, a 1987 spin-off of soap Brookside for the scenes where long-running character Damon Grant was murdered.
 The BBC Television series 'Gunpowder' (2017) used Lendal Bridge as a location.

 Motor traffic (except for buses) was restricted daily from 10.30 a.m. to 5.00 p.m. on Lendal Bridge during a six-month trial period from August 2013 to February 2014.
 The trial objectives were to establish whether a permanent restriction would reduce congestion in York city centre, improve the environment and improve the reliability of certain bus routes.
 The traffic ban was enforced with ANPR cameras.
 Air quality and bus route reliability increased during the trial but the public and business opinions on the trial were mixed and enforcement ruled invalid on a signage technicality so the bridge was re-opened to motor traffic after the trial.